-jigarthanda recipe with step by step photos – easy method to prepare jigarthanda recipe.
+Jigarthanda recipe with step by step photos – easy method to prepare jigarthanda recipe.

-there are some ingredients that are required to prepare jigarthanda.
+There are some ingredients that are required to prepare jigarthanda.

-- reduced milk – basically it is milk which is condensed just like basundi or rabdi.
+- Reduced milk – basically it is milk which is condensed just like basundi or rabdi.

-- ice cream made from reduced milk – a special ice cream made with reduced milk.
+- Ice cream made from reduced milk – a special ice cream made with reduced milk.

-what i am sharing is an easy recipe and not an authentic method. its not the way jigarthanda is made and sold in madurai. for an easy version, i have used sweetened condensed milk, instead of reduced milk and added vanilla ice cream.
+What I am sharing is an easy recipe and not an authentic method. its not the way jigarthanda drink is made and sold in madurai.
+For an easy version, I have used sweetened condensed milk, instead of reduced milk and added vanilla ice cream.
 You can also use dry fruits or any other ice cream flavor.
 I made the nannari syrup at home.

-you can always less or more of all the ingredients you as per your liking. e.g you can add less of the soaked badam pisin.
+You can always less or more of all the ingredients you as per your liking.
+E.g you can add less of the soaked badam pisin.

-both badam pisin and nannari syrup are natural coolants. basam pisin also keeps you full. its also good for gaining weight and relieves constipation.
+Both badam pisin and nannari syrup are natural coolants.
+Basam pisin also keeps you full.
+Its also good for gaining weight and relieves constipation.

-serve jigarthanda drink as soon as you assemble it.
+Serve jigarthanda drink as soon as you assemble it.

-for soaking badam pisin or katira gond:
+for soaking badam pisin or katira gond

 - 2 teaspoons badam pisin (katira gond or almond gum)